oscar-99/ml-tweezers/README.md

 # Deep Learning For Classification of Particles in Optical Tweezers
 The ultimate goal of the project is to develop a neural network which can take force and position data from a particle trapped optical tweezers and predict the radius and refractive index of the particle.
 The project will involve simulation of data using a neural network, statistical analysis of the data, building and training models and assessing the performance of models.
 Moving straight to solving the complete problem will be fairly complex and therefore the project will be split into 3 parts: 1.
 A simpler classification problem for the radius of the particle 2.
 A regression problem for the refractive index.
 3. A complete regression for radius and refractive index incorporating both of previous parts.

-# Part 1 - Classification of Radius
+# Part 1 - The Warmup: Classification of Radius adn Refractive Index Regression

 ## Classification Problem